Movies Posts Tagged as 'Sequel'

 Indiana Jones and The Temple of Doom (1984)

-It's excessively restless, exceedingly silly.
+It's excessively restless and exceedingly silly.
 The heroine is written to annoy which dooms the actress.
 Spielberg flourishes sporadically exercising comic mean boy violence as well as lost boy corn disorder.
 18-Feb-2019

 Star Trek II: The Wrath of Kahn (1982)